 If you suffer from cough and cold, the tulsi tablet will help to fight against the infections.
 You can confidently use the tulsi tablets without any fear of side effects.
 Nowadays, most people understand the benefits of herbs and their effect to cure health problems.
 The zero side effect of these herbs is challenging western medicine.

-Usually, the tulsi plant is grown well in moisture rich soil, the ample sunlight is enough for the growth of the tulsi.
+Usually, the tulsi plant is grown well in moisture-rich soil, the ample sunlight is enough for the growth of the tulsi plant.
 You can start planting by burying the seeds into the few centimeters below the soil and lightly cover with the dirt.
-Allows the plant to grow indoors till it grows 6-7 inch tall.
+Allows the tulsi plant to grow indoors till it grows 6-7 inches tall.
 After this transfer the plant to the outdoors.
 Tulsi should be planted under the intense heat, before the monsoon.

-Tulsi can be consumed raw, pluck the leaves fresh from the plant, and consuming will gives a good result.
-You can add the tulsi leaves in the tea or make kadha out of it.
-Apart from consuming the tulsi leaves in the usual way, you can use the holy basil with your cooking for the taste and aromatic flavor to your food.
+Tulsi can be consumed raw, pluck the leaves fresh from the plant, and consuming will give a good result.
+You can add the tulsi leaves to the tea or make kadha out of it.
+Apart from consuming the tulsi leaves in the usual way, you can use the holy basil with your cooking for the taste and aromatic flavor of your food.
 Using the tulsi leaves, you can prepare the most basic and widely loved sweet foods.

 The herbal infusion or herbal tea is the easiest way to consume the tulsi leaves.
 To prepare Tulsi Tea: